Ready to retire your shot list for family photo sessions? Documentary family photography just might be for you! Here’s how to get started.

 But what if there was a completely different approach to family photos?
 One that didn’t require posing, planning, and “perfect” pictures?

-That’s where documentary family pictures come in!
-This style takes everything you know about a “typical” photo session and turns it upside down – in a good way.
+That’s where documentary photography comes in!
+This takes everything you know about a “typical” photo session and turns it upside down – in a good way.

-Here are some words you’ll find associated with this style of photographing:
+Here are some words you’ll find associated with documentary photography:

 - real life